gchris79/Stryder/README.md

 - 🛠️ Initialize or reset the SQLite database
 - 📂 Batch or single import Stryd CSVs with automatic Garmin run matching
-- 📄 Summaries of last week of 4 week period
+- 📄 Weekly reports of mileage,duration,avg power and HR
 - 🔍 Detect and handle unmatched Stryd runs
 - 🧠 Remembers last-used folders between sessions
 - 🌍 Timezone handling with user prompting and suggestions